jomen93/jomen93/README.md

 ---

-- 📉 I'm currently doing a master's degree at UNAM at the institute of nuclear sciences
+- 📉 I currently work as data scientist

 - 📚 I'm looking to collaborate in data science projects, meetups and all relate

-- 💬 Ask me about computational physics , I'm passionate about this
+- 💬 Ask me about computational physics and data visualization.
+I'm passionate about this

 <br>